qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    :guilabel:`Available widgets` panel, filled with existing fields.
 #.
 Select any fields you would not want to use in your :guilabel:`Form Layout`
    panel and hit the |signMinus| button to remove them.
-Drag and drop fields from the other panel to readd them.
+Drag and drop fields from the other panel to re-add them.
 The same field can be added multiple times.
 #.
 Drag and drop fields within the :guilabel:`Form Layout` to reorder
    their position.
 #.
 Add containers (tab or group frames) to associate fields that belong to